javigong/survey-laravel-nuxt-mvp/README.md

 ## 📄 License

-This project is open-source and available for educational purposes.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) and is suitable for educational purposes.
+See the LICENSE file for details.

 ## 🙏 Acknowledgments